jayeheffernan/dotfiles/README.md

 ## How it works

 The files are managed with git and [ stow ](https://www.gnu.org/software/stow/).
 Stow is used for mass symlinking.
 Most nice [ Zsh ](https://github.com/zsh-users/zsh) configuration is done automatically by [ Oh My Zsh ](https://github.com/robbyrussell/oh-my-zsh).  [ Vim ](http://www.vim.org/) plugins are managed by the excellent [ Vundle ](https://github.com/VundleVim/Vundle.vim).
 Vim plugins are kept under version control only by their entry in `.vimrc`, with the exception of Vundle.
+Tmux configuration is handled mostly by a TPM, the Tmux Plugin Manager, and a small `.tmux.conf` listing plugins and setting prefix to `ctrl-t`.
 The structure, at the top level, is the following:

 - .gitignore
 - .gitmodules